Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 Now, data should be flowing into your Time Series Insights instance, ready to be analyzed.
 Follow the steps below to explore the data coming in.

-1. Open your Time Series Insights instance in the [Azure portal](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.TimeSeriesInsights%2Fenvironments).
+1. Open your [Time Series Insights](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.TimeSeriesInsights%2Fenvironments). instance in the Azure portal
 1. Visit the Time Series Insights Explorer URL shown in the instance overview.
   ![TSI Environment](./images/tsi-view-environment.png)
 1. In the explorer, you will see one Twin from Azure Digital Twins shown on the left.
 Select GrindingSensor, select Chasis Temperature, and hit add.